Agilent/yb/README.md

 Goals and non-goals
 ====================

 yb strives to be a tool for helping developers with their everyday development tasks.
 Unlike kas, it does *not* enforce separation of build environment and host. yb is designed to complement the Yocto workflow you're already used to - for example, there is no `yb shell` command.
+You'll run the `bitbake` command as usual.

 Specs and streams: keeping in-sync
 ==========================================